Ayush-Vish/mobileStore-fontend/README.md

 ## Features

-- Browse through a wide variety of mobiles.
+- Implemented dynamic filters like price , Brand, Processor ,Operating System and Memory.
 - Detailed descriptions and specifications for each mobile.
-- Filter and sort mobiles based on brand, price, and other specifications.
-- Add mobiles to your cart and purchase them securely.
+- Add mobiles to your cart and remove them.
+- Implemented Debouncing for Reduced API calls.
+- The filters are not hard coded so that any Mobile with new Configuration can be added.

 ## Installation